Two-dimensional fluorescence spectroscopy with quantum entangled photons: Idler-referenced timing without pump detection: Quantum states of entangled photons

 \section{Quantum states of entangled photons}

 We demonstrated that time-resolved two-dimensional fluorescence spectra can be retrieved by referencing the detection time of the idler photons rather than the arrival time of the pump pulse.
-Contrary to the previous study \cite{Fujihashi:2025tw}, the quantum state of the light generated via the SPDC without fixing the central time of the pump pulse was not set to zero; instead, it was treated as a free parameter $t_\p$.
+Contrary to the previous study, \cite{Fujihashi:2025tw} we formulate the quantum state of the light generated via the SPDC without fixing the central time of the pump pulse to zero; instead, it was treated as a free parameter $t_\p$.

 Let $\adagger_\s(\omega)$ and $\adagger_\i(\omega)$ denote the creation operators of the signal and idler photons of frequency $\omega$, respectively.
 The operators satisfy the commutation relation $[\a_\sigma(\omega),\adagger_{\sigma'}(\omega')] = \delta_{\sigma\sigma'}\,\delta(\omega-\omega')$.
-In the weak down-conversion regime, the quantum state of light can be expressed as:
+In the weak down-conversion regime, the quantum state of light can be expressed as

-where $f(\omega_1,\omega_2)$ denotes the two-photon amplitude expressed as:
+where $f(\omega_1,\omega_2)$ denotes the two-photon amplitude expressed as

 where $\zeta$ corresponds to the conversion efficiency of the SPDC process, $\alpha_\p(\omega)$ denotes the normalized pump envelope function, $\Delta k(\omega_1,\omega_2)$ represents the wave vector mismatch between the input and output photons, $t_\p$ denotes the central time of the pump laser, and $L$ denotes the crystal length.
-Contrary to the previous study \cite{Fujihashi:2025tw}, an additional phase term $e^{i(\omega_1+\omega_2)t_\p}$ is included to Eq.~\eqref{eq:two-photon-amplitude}, accounting for the central time of the pump laser $t_\p$, as presented in the temporal distribution of the two-photon state in Figs.~\ref{fig3}(b) and \ref{fig3}(d).
-Here, Eq.~\eqref{eq:two-photon-amplitude} is derived from Appendix~A. In this study, the pump envelope function was modeled as a Gaussian function, defined by:
+Contrary to the previous study, \cite{Fujihashi:2025tw} an additional phase term $e^{i(\omega_1+\omega_2)t_\p}$ is included to Eq.~\eqref{eq:two-photon-amplitude}, accounting for the central time of the pump laser $t_\p$, as presented in the temporal distribution of the two-photon state in Figs.~\ref{fig3}(b) and \ref{fig3}(d).
+Here, Eq.~\eqref{eq:two-photon-amplitude} is derived from Appendix~A. In this study, the pump envelope function was modeled as a Gaussian function, defined by

 where $\omega_\p$ denotes the central frequency of the pump laser.
 The wave vector mismatch in Eq.~\eqref{eq:two-photon-amplitude} can be approximated as \cite{Dorfman:2016da} $\Delta k(\omega_1,\omega_2)L=(\omega_1-\omega_\p/2)T_\s +(\omega_2-\omega_\p/2)T_\i$ with $T_\lambda=(v_\p^{-1}-v_\lambda^{-1})L$, where $v_\p^{-1}$ is the group velocity of the pump laser at the central frequency $\omega_\p$, and $v_\s^{-1}$ and $v_\i^{-1}$ denote the group velocities of the signal and idler photons at central frequency $\omega_\p/2$, respectively.
 This approximation remains valid for degenerate type-II down-conversion.
 The entanglement time $T_\e=|T_\s-T_\i|$ is used to quantify the spectral bandwidth of the two-photon amplitude.